Tapestry in the 20th Century: The Revival of a Textile Art

 Several renowned artists contributed to this tapestry renaissance, particularly through their collaboration with the Aubusson Tapestry Workshop.
 Each artist brought a unique vision, enriching the tapestry heritage.

-– **Alexander Calder**: Known for his mobiles and sculptures, Calder explored tapestry as an extension of his art.
-His tapestries are characterized by abstract forms and vivid colors, reflecting his distinctive style.
+• Alexander Calder: Best known for his mobiles and sculptures, Calder saw tapestry as a natural extension of his artistic world.
+His woven works feature bold abstract shapes and vibrant colors, perfectly capturing the energy and playfulness of his signature style.

-– **Le Corbusier**: An architect and artist, Le Corbusier used tapestry to integrate art into his architectural projects, seeing it as a way to create complete environments where architecture and art harmoniously converge.
+• Le Corbusier: As both an architect and an artist, Le Corbusier used tapestry to bring art into everyday spaces.
+For him, it was a way to create total environments where structure and visual expression worked together seamlessly.

-– **Fernand Léger**: Léger, known for his bold, graphic style and use of primary colors, embraced tapestry as a way to explore large-scale compositions.
-His work in tapestry brought a new level of dynamism and modernity to the medium, reflecting his interest in making art accessible to the public.
+• Fernand Léger: Known for his bold lines and use of primary colors, Léger embraced tapestry as a way to work on a grand scale.
+His pieces brought modern energy to the tradition, reflecting his mission to make art more accessible to the public.

 Contribution of Galerie Hadjer